nathanieldchu/ubuild_CCF/team.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: You!!
+  headline: You
   content: Do you want to create new foods that people love?
-Do you get indecently
+Do you get excited when
-    excited when talking about sustainability, food, branding, or microbiology?
-Join us!!
-We're always looking for partners with diverse perspectives but shared missions and values who want to combine forces.
-Connect with us at tezzafoods [at] gmail [dot] com
+    talking about sustainability, food, branding, or microbiology?
+Take a look at our <a href="https://www.tezzafoods.com/values" title="">values</a> and <a href="https://www.tezzafoods.com/join" title="">culture</a>, and reach out to us if you feel inspired.
   media:
     image: ''
     alt_text: ''